roytang/blog/content/quotes/tic.md

 ### 817

-<hunter> i wonder if politicians secretly have meetings like this
+&lt;hunter&gt; i wonder if politicians secretly have meetings like this

-<hunter> where they voice opinions theyd never say in public
+&lt;hunter&gt; where they voice opinions theyd never say in public

 ---